4teamwork/ftw.testbrowser/docs/source/userdoc.rst

     # or always use requests:
     browser.default_driver = LIB_REQUESTS

+    # or use traversal in the same transactions with same connection:
+    browser.default_driver = LIB_TRAVERSAL

 When using the testbrowser in a ``plone.testing`` layer, the driver can be